mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 1. APM Initialization Event
 ------

-In this event, we'll simply set the required parameter for AM such as the (sample rate), (audio capturing & playback device) and (number of channels) of local and remote audio stream such as;
+In this event, we'll simply set the required parameter for APM such as the (sample rate), (audio capturing & playback device) and (number of channels) of local and remote audio stream such as;

 ```